mikrono/tModLoaderWiki_kr_ko/Basic-NPC-Drops-and-Loot-1.4.md

 This guide will teach the basics of dropping items when enemies are killed.
 Please note that this page only applies to 1.4 tModLoader.
 NPC Loot in 1.3 tModLoader is completely different, see [Basic NPC Drops and Loot](Basic-NPC-Drops-and-Loot) for details.

 # Basics
 Terraria maintains a database of rules that dictate the items that each NPC type drops.
 This database is populated during mod loading.
 This data can be viewed by the user by visiting the Bestiary.
 We use the `ModifyNPCLoot` method in either our `ModNPC` class or our `GlobalNPC` class to register the rules that dictate the items that drop from enemies.
+In addition, all bag items that drop items are also structured in a similar manner through `ModifyItemLoot`.

 ## Why did loot change from the old system?
 The 1.3 system of loot relied solely on code to dictate the drops and as such the resulting item drops for a particular NPC could not be reliably determined.
-The new system maintains a database or rules that helps populate the Bestiary feature as well as facilitate mods tweaking item drops.
+The new system maintains a database of rules that helps populate the Bestiary feature as well as facilitate mods tweaking item drops.
 For example, in 1.3 it was impossible to add an item to a set of item drops without risking breaking other mods.
 The new system allows item drops to be much more reliably adjusted.

 ## IItemDropRule
 Every item drop rule is an instance of the `IItemDropRule` class.
 There are many varieties of `IItemDropRule` which will be explained later.
 Each rule has logic that dictates the item, stack size, and chances of the item dropping.